sallystoyell/ggandy/README.md

 # ggandy
 A ggplot2 geom for adding Andy.
 Cloned from ggbernie (https://github.com/R-CoderDotCom/ggbernie) and modified.
-All credit for the code goes to them!
+All credit for the original code goes to them!

 ## Installation
 ```r